duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 time rather than having to transform your data first.

 Good work!
 Take a moment to appreciate what a cool plot you made with a few lines of code.
-In order to fully view its beauty you can click the "Zoom" button in the **Plots** tab - it will break free from the lower right corner and open the plot in its own window.
+To fully view its beauty you can click the "Zoom" button in the **Plots** tab - it will break free from the lower right corner and open the plot in its own window.